conath/FrontRowTrailers/README.md

 ## Privacy

 This app does not collect any personally identifiable information.
-See [Privacy](Privacy.md) for details.
+See the [Privacy Policy](https://frontrow-trailers.app/privacypolicy/) for details.

 ## Copyright